jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 Setting this to `true` will separate content from forum and site posts into separate folders.

-This option only works with sites that have 'posts'.
+This option only works with sites that have 'posts':

 - `Forums`
 - `Discourse`